hellerve/blog/wip/Introducing_anima.md

 <span id="2">2.</span> To be able to follow along, you’ll have to have Carp
 installed—read how to install it [here](https://github.com/carp-lang/Carp/blob/master/docs/Install.md)—
 and have downloaded anima.
-This is as simple as clonging the Git repository.
+This is as simple as cloning the Git repository.
-The code I show you in this blog post assumes that the file `anima.carp` that is part of the repository is in the same directory as the code we’re going to write.
+The code I show you in this blog post assumes that the file `anima.carp`, which is part of the repository, is in the same directory as the code we’re going to write.